 Whether used in agricultural or urban settings, the proper application of IPM requires non-zero pest thresholds.
 However, while widely accepted in agriculture, that concept has been all but rejected in the urban setting.
 To illustrate this, Tucker points to the existence of over 100 definitions of IPM, and correctly notes that most are not germane to structural pests or the problems such pests produce.

 In most urban residences the threshold for household pests is at or near zero.
 The typical residential consumer also expects professional pest managers to achieve this threshold through the application of pesticides, alone.
 Cooperative effort from the consumer, to reduce or eliminate pest attractants, is minimal at best, absent at worst.
-That’s why many successful pest management companies advertise that they can and will eliminate all their residential clients’ bugs, for a low, competitive, monthly or quarterly fee.
+That’s why many successful pest management companies advertise that they can and will eliminate all their residential clients’ bugs, for a low, competitive monthly or quarterly fee.
 To successfully prosecute that philosophy while remaining competitive in today’s market, most urban pest managers are oriented away from the rigorous use of IPM techniques.
 Instead, the classical approach — which relies on cookie-cutter applications of potent but relatively inexpensive broadband pesticides — remains dominant.

 Why Cookie-Cutter Pest Solutions don’t work Very Long…

-There are several good reasons, however, for the pervasive use of template-driven pest control solutions.
-Chief among them is the fact that competition within both residential, commercial and industrial marketplaces is fierce, and using templates enables pest control companies to hire inexperienced personnel, pay them relatively low wages, and still retain a full book of paying customers.
+There are several “good” reasons, however, for the pervasive use of template-driven pest control solutions.
+Chief among them is the fact that competition within both residential, commercial and industrial marketplaces is fierce, and using templates enables pest control companies to hire inexperienced personnel, pay them relatively low wages, and still retain a full book of regularly-paying customers.
 Still, the dynamics at work within each of these settings vary in unexpected ways.
 While residential customers usually demand total elimination of pests at competitive rates, many commercial and industrial clients focus more on pricing and less on quality of service.
 This leads to low pest control fees, which invariably means lower levels of service.

 Thus, for example, some restaurants accept by default non-zero population thresholds for cockroaches in their kitchens.
 Though such thresholds are considered a tenet of IPM, when adopted for economic reasons they are bereft of the IPM safeguards that protect against runaway infestations.

 In each of the above examples, the commercial/industrial consumer’s expectations — regarding the quality of services it receives from its pest management provider — become subordinate to the costs for those services.
-Especially at the corporate level, keeping recurring service fees low often trumps quality of service, despite the risks.
+Especially at the corporate level, keeping recurring service fees low often trumps quality of service despite the risks.

 The Risks Associated with Inferior Pest Management can be Enormous…

 Restaurants pay a high price for scrimping on pest management services.
-Most diners who find roaches in their food, or crawling on their tables, are generally moved to never, ever set foot in the corporation’s restaurants again, but that’s not the end of it.
-They also broadcast the disgust they feel to their friends, who also avoid those restaurants in the future.
+Most diners who find roaches in their food, or crawling on their tables, are generally moved to never, ever set foot in that corporation’s restaurants again, but that’s not the end of it.
+They also broadcast the disgust they feel to their friends, who also tend to avoid those restaurants in the future.
 The losses in revenue caused by inadequate pest management are significant for the restaurant industry, where even minor slips in profit margins are capable of bringing otherwise good restaurants to their knees.

 EntomoBiotics Inc. services restaurants that know better than to allow this to happen.
 The fees charged to those restaurant clients, though not high, are usually somewhat above average.
 It costs more to provide the superior services provided under the E2M2C™ program, so it is natural for service fees to reflect those added costs.
 Yet those restaurant clients are happy to pay the nominally higher fees they are charged.
 Our restaurant clients recognize that venues like theirs require specialized methodologies, of the kind performed by knowledgeable, well-equipped E2M2C™ analysts.
-The restaurants under our care are quickly made free of pests and — together, in an explicit spirit of cooperation — we and the restaurants’ staffs work hard to keep them that way.
+The restaurants under our care are, as a rule, quickly made free of pests and — together, in an explicit spirit of cooperation — we and the restaurants’ staffs work hard to keep them that way.

 EntomoBiotics Inc. has extensive experience servicing hospitals, nursing facilities, and medical clinics all over Texas.
-Their administrators of the facilities under our care realize the importance of keeping pests under control, not only inside their structures but in their grounds as well.
+Administrators of the facilities under our care realize the importance of keeping pests under control, not only inside their structures but in their grounds as well.
 Their personnel trust and understand the value of cooperating directly with our E2M2C™ investigators.
-They quickly implement the practical habitat modifications we recommend to fix the underlying structural conditions that are causing pest issues.
-They follow the pest prevention protocols we prescribe so pest issues don’t emerge in the first place.
-And they use their keen, native observational skills to detect and report the presence of invasive pests that cannot be prevented — as when new residents bring roaches or bed bugs with them in personal effects — as soon as such pests show up.
+They quickly implement the practical habitat-modifications we recommend to fix the underlying structural conditions that are causing pest issues.
+They eagerly follow the pest prevention protocols we prescribe so pest issues don’t emerge in the first place.
+And they use their keen, native observational skills to detect and report the presence of invasive pests that cannot be prevented — as when new residents bring roaches or bed bugs with them in personal effects — as soon as those pests show up.
 As a result, the E2M2C™ program keeps their facilities free of pests with a minimal use of pesticides.
 Only rarely are applications of pesticides inside those facilities ever needed.

 Today’s Pest Management Industry at a Turning Point…